ligolang/ligo/gitlab-pages/docs/syntax/keywords.md

 import Syntax from '@theme/Syntax';

-_Keywords_ are reserved words that cannot be used as names in declarations.
+_Keywords_ are reserved words that cannot be used as names in declarations such as variables and record fields.
-In some cases you can escape keywords to use them as variables or record fields.

 <Syntax syntax="cameligo">

 ## Escaping keywords

-Keywords cannot be used as variables or record fields.
-If you need to use a keyword as a variable, you can prefix it with `@`, like so:
+If you need to use a keyword as a variable name, you can prefix it with `@`, as in this example:

 ```cameligo group=keywords
 let @from = ("tz1fakefakefakefakefakefakefakcphLA5" : address)